ADLINK/ec-fwupd/README.md

   <br>

-* Display the BMC version of .bin binary:
+* Display the EC version of .bin binary:

   ```
   $ ad-ec-fwupd -d -f your_file.bin